AlvaroGS7/DevOpsLearning/Azure/concepts/concepts.md

  - **Integration with various Azure analytics services**, such as Azure Databricks, Azure Synapse Analytics (formerly SQL Data Warehouse), and Azure HDInsight.
  - **Has two generations, Gen1 and Gen2:**
 	 - Gen1 offers a distributed file system with Hadoop-compatible APIs.
-	 - Gen2 builds on top of Azure Blob Storage, providing a combination of the Hadoop Distributed File System (HDFS) and Blob storage capabilities.<br><br>
+	 - Gen2 builds on top of Azure Blob Storage, providing a combination of the Hadoop Distributed File System (HDFS) and Blob storage capabilities.

+You can read more about Azure Data Lake Storage (GEN1) [here](https://learn.microsoft.com/en-us/azure/data-lake-store/).
+You can read more about Azure Data Lake Storage (GEN2) [here](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction).<br><br>

 ## Data Bricks
 **Enables teams to collaborate and build data-driven applications**, perform big data analytics, and implement machine learning workflows.
 Combines Apache Spark, an open-source distributed computing system, with an optimized version of Databricks' Unified Analytics Platform.
  - **Uses the power of Apache Spark**, a popular distributed data processing and analytics engine.